 175 years on, there are now more than 300 Catholic schools in Queensland.
 142 primary, secondary and Prep-to-Year-12 schools are in the Archdiocese of Brisbane.

 While the first school was opened to teach poor Irish Catholics, today, our students come from all cultures, all faiths and all backgrounds.

 We flourished under the faith and steely fortitude of the many religious orders who opened so many Catholic schools.
-Without them, our Archdiocesan Catholic schools would be what they we are today – faith-filled learning communities creating a better future.
+Without them, our Archdiocesan Catholic schools would not be what they we are today – faith-filled learning communities creating a better future.

 St Mary's School, Laidley, original school building

 2A Burke Street, Woolloongabba Qld 4102 Australia

 Fax: (07) 3844 5101